Wedding of Princess Alexandra and Angus Ogilvy: Engagement

-Princess Alexandra of Kent, granddaughter of King George V, first met businessman Angus Ogilvy, son of the 12th Earl of Airlie, at a ball at Luton Hoo, the Bedfordshire home of her cousin, Lady Zia Wernher.
-Ogilvy's grandmother, Mabell, Countess of Airlie, had been a friend and Lady of the Bedchamber to Alexandra's grandmother, Queen Mary.
-Throughout their eight-year courtship, the pair often met at Cluniemore, the Perthshire home of Lady Zia's daughter, Myra Butter.
+Princess Alexandra of Kent, a granddaughter of King George V, first met businessman Angus Ogilvy, son of the 12th Earl of Airlie, at a ball at Luton Hoo, the Bedfordshire home of her cousin Lady Zia Wernher.
+Ogilvy's grandmother Mabell, Countess of Airlie had been a friend and Lady of the Bedchamber to Alexandra's grandmother Queen Mary.
+Throughout their eight-year courtship, the pair often met at Cluniemore, the Perthshire home of Lady Zia's daughter Myra Butter.

 Princess Marina announced the engagement of her daughter Princess Alexandra of Kent to The Hon.
 Angus Ogilvy on 19 November 1962 at Kensington Palace.
 Ogilvy presented Alexandra with an engagement ring made of a cabochon sapphire set in gold and surrounded by diamonds on both sides.
 The Queen gave her consent to the union on 19 December 1962.

 On 22 April, two nights before the wedding, the Queen hosted a white-tie ball for 2000 guests at Windsor Castle.
 Ogilvy had a set of diamond and turquoise flowers the Princess had worn throughout her youth turned into a larger tiara and presented it along with a coordinating pair of earrings and copy of Queen Victoria's Golden Jubilee Necklace from the jeweller Collingwood to his bride.

 Wedding

 The wedding was held on Wednesday, 24 April 1963 at 12:00 BST at Westminster Abbey.
 Alexandra became the 12th member of the royal family to be married in the Abbey.

-The traditional Anglican wedding service was conducted according to the Book of Common Prayer by The Very Rev. Eric Abbott, Dean of Westminster, and The Most Rev. and Rt Hon.
-Michael Ramsey, Archbishop of Canterbury.
+The traditional Anglican wedding service was conducted according to the Book of Common Prayer by Eric Abbott, Dean of Westminster, and Michael Ramsey, Archbishop of Canterbury.

-After the service, the newlyweds travelled in the glass coach to St. James's Palace for the wedding breakfast.
+After the service, the newlyweds travelled in the Glass Coach to St. James's Palace for the wedding breakfast.
 The couple honeymooned at Birkhall on the Balmoral estate.